scalaquest/Reports/README.md

 ## How generate report versions

-Releases are auto-generated using semantic versioning, at each merged PR on main.
+Releases are auto-generated using semantic versioning, **at each merged PR on main**.
 Just create a new git semantic-versioned tag when a major version is required, like:

 ```
 git tag 0.2.4 -a
 ```

-Minor version will be handled as well, without the need of creating more tags.
+Prereleases will be handled as well, without the need of manually creating more tags.